 We spent yesterday, our first full day in Bangkok, touring the national museum.
 It’s housed in the buildings of a former royal palace.
 Some parts of the museum are well-displayed exhibitions in modern, air-conditioned galleries.
 Others are stifling rooms whose cases are filled with a jumble of miscellaneous objects.
-(If you ever visited the old Arts and Industries Building at the Smithsonian, you get the idea.)
+(If you ever visited the old Arts and Industries Building at the Smithsonian in Washington, DC, you get the idea.)

-The highlights for us were prehistoric objects found around Thailand (apparently, humans have loved hanging colored beads around their necks for many thousands of years); some very fine religious statues (mainly Hindu gods or the Buddha) showing the various artistic styles that prevailed in different parts of the country over the past 1,600 years; and huge glittering gold-leafed chariots used in the funeral processions of Thai kings and their relatives.
-The sheer scale and elaborate carving of those chariots have to be seen up close to be believed.
+The highlights for us were prehistoric objects found around Thailand (apparently, humans have loved hanging colored beads around their necks for many thousands of years); some very fine religious statues (mainly Hindu gods or the Buddha) showing the various artistic styles that prevailed in different parts of the country over the past 1,600 years; and huge, glittering, gold-leafed chariots used in the funeral processions of Thai kings and their relatives.
+The sheer scale and elaborate carving of those chariots (like the one shown at the top of this post) have to be seen up close to be believed.